MohitS704/ParticleCoding/documentation.md

 ### From a Software Perspective

-Code is something that has to be continuously understood
+Code is something that has to be continuously understood by the developer of your code, as well as the end user.
+For instance, imagine a program that takes in command line arguments - arguments like `-i` or `'--data` have no meaning without at least a brief description of what they are.